piclas-framework/piclas/docs/documentation/userguide/tools.md

     3 add new species  or
     4 to exit program

 The first option loops over all existing species and compares the data to different references.
 Generally the excitation states (electronic excitation states for all species and additionally rotational/vibrational excitation states for molecules) and a few species attributes, specifically the `HeatOfFormation_K`, the atomic mass `MassIC`, the charge `ChargeIC` and the internal species identifier `InteractionID`, are compared.
 The electronic excitation states are compared to the data from the [NIST database](https://physics.nist.gov/PhysRefData/ASD/levels_form.html), which only offers this data for atomic species.
 Due to the lack of data in other databases for the electronic excitation states of molecules, an automated verification of the electronic excitation states is therefore currently not possible.
+Afterwards, the attribute values including the mass and heat of formation are compared with data obtained from the [Active Thermochemical Tables](https://atct.anl.gov/) for all species.

 Alternatively there is the option to add electronic excitation states by providing the data as comma-separated values (csv) in a separate file.
 For activating this feature the electronic excitation states need to be stored in a .csv file in the `piclas/tools/species_database/` directory.
 The name and format should follow the template `custom_electronic_levels_SPECIES.csv`, where SPECIES is replaced with the actual name of the species, e.g. 'H2'.
 The format should look like this